vbouvier/ruda/README.md

 Based on implementation from https://github.com/thuml/CDAN

 ## Folders
-- pytorch (where code is run)
+- pytorch (where .py are stored)
 - data (where data is stored)
 	- 1 folder for each dataset.
-	- txt file with path to images are stored here.
+	- .txt file with path to images are stored here.

 ## Prerequisites
 - PyTorch >= 0.4.0 (with suitable CUDA and CuDNN version)